gbattra/OOP-Design-Patterns-in-Java/HW3/Mazes/rec/README.md

 of the `Maze` object.
 A `Maze` object is a light-weight ADT wrapper around the `Node` functionality.
 A `Maze` holds a reference to both the `start` and `goal` nodes of the maze.
-It also has a "pointer" to another node `current`, which can be moved by calling the `move(Direction dir)`, which will set the pointer at whatever node reside at the specified direction relative to `current`'s position.
+It also has a "pointer" to another node `current`, which can be moved by calling the `move(Direction dir)`.
+This will attempt to set the pointer at whatever node reside at the specified direction relative to `current`.
 When a maze is initialized, `current` is set to `start`.

 As mentioned, there exists a `Builder` object which handles setting up the configuration